tarapozzi/ej_networks_replication_files/README.md

 ## Purpose

 The folders contain all replication files for the paper: Pozzi, Tara, Lubell, Mark, and Jessica Rudnick.
-2025. *The Network Structure of Environmental Justice Social Movements: A Case Study in the California Delta.* American Journal of Political Science.
-[Submitted]
+2025. *The Network Structure of Environmental Justice Social Movements: A Case Study in the California Delta.* American Journal of Political Science. https://doi.org/10.1080/08941920.2025.2534954

 ## Setup